eggjs/egg-mock/README.md

 });

 app.mockHttpclient('https://eggjs.org', {
-  // can be buffer / string / json，
+  // can be buffer / string / json / function
   // will auto convert to buffer
   // follow options.dataType to convert
   data: 'mock egg',